UrbanApps/Armchair/README.md

 ##### Easy to Setup

-It takes only 2 lines of code to get started.
+It takes only 1 line of code to get started.
 Armchair is very powerful when digging under the hood, but also very simple to setup for standard configurations.

 ##### iTunes Affiliate Codes